Confirmed 13,830

 About

-The Waffle House Index is a metric used by the Federal Emergency Management Agency (FEMA) to determine the effect of a disaster based on the number of open Waffle House restaurants.
+The Waffle House Index is an informal metric used by the Federal Emergency Management Agency (FEMA) to determine the effect of a disaster based on the number of open Waffle House restaurants.
 Coined by former FEMA director Craig Fugate, the scale follows an informal rule that, as Fugate stated, "If you get there and the Waffle House is closed?
 That's really bad."

 GREEN: full menu – restaurant has power and damage is limited or no damage at all.